Auto Accident Lawyer

 - An airbag and seatbelt are less effective when speeding is involved.

-For the innocent survivors of high-speed car accident, the physical and emotional recovery process can be horribly painful and unbelievably expensive.
+For the innocent survivors of a high-speed car accident, the physical and emotional recovery process can be horribly painful and unbelievably expensive.

 Texting While Driving